TheLeopard65

 TWITTER

-Voleur is a medium difficulty Windows machine designed around an assumed breach scenario, where the attacker is provided with low-privileged user credentials.
-Start by cracking encrypted excel sheet that contains user credentials, got a user with winrm access to the domain controller via password spraying and DACL abuse, restored a user from AD recycle bin then decrypted its DPAPI credentials from a folder, got a ssh private key to access WSL, we can access mounted C:\ from host machine as root to dump NTDS backups, and get a shell as domain administrator by parsing the NTDS database.
+Voleur is a medium difficulty Windows machine designed around an assumed breach scenario, where I was provided with low-privileged user credentials.
+I started by cracking encrypted Excel Spreadsheet that contains user credentials, got a user with WinRM access to the Domain Controller (DC) via password-spraying and DACL abuse, restored a user from AD Recycle-Bin and then decrypted its DPAPI credentials from a folder, got an SSH private key to access WSL, I could access mounted C:\ from host machine as root to dump NTDS backups, and get a shell as domain administrator by parsing the NTDS database.

 Enumeration

-• The tester performed an initial Nmap Scan and got the following results:
+• I performed an initial Nmap scan and got the following results:

 ┌──(kali@kali)-[~/HTB/Voleur]